コンテンツにスキップ

 From his first film, "ROBIN" (Image provided by MWMW)

--Congratulations on winning the Grand Prize at the Kanagawa Short Play Awards 2022.
+-Congratulations on winning the Grand Prix at the Kanagawa Short Play Awards 2022.
 First of all, please tell us how you felt when you were selected.

-MWnos: To be honest, I was surprised when we won the grand prize.
+MWnos: To be honest, I was surprised when I won the grand prize.

-In a competition for short plays, we were worried and conflicted about whether our work, which included a lot of dance, would be seen as a play in the first place.
+In a competition for short plays, we were worried and conflicted about whether our work, which included a lot of dance, would be seen as a play at all.

---I think "ROBIN" was a worthy winner of this award as it challenges new theatrical forms.
+- I think "ROBIN" was a worthy work for this award, as it challenges new theatrical forms.

 Uemura: I usually work in the dance field, so I was genuinely happy to receive such a response.
-It may be the opposite of what we should have done, but winning the award has made me think more deeply about the characteristics of the MWnos group.
-Dance is not a genre where you don't talk at all, but I believe that there is a world we can reach because we have faced expression in a world with few words.
+It may be the opposite of what we should have done, but winning the award has made me think more deeply and cherish the characteristics of the MWnos group.
+Dance is not a genre where no talking is allowed, but I believe that there is a world we can reach precisely because we have faced expression in a world with few words.

-- Was there anything else that impressed you?
+- Was there anything else that made an impression on you?

-Kubo-san: It was stimulating to be able to watch theatrical works by people of the same generation even through a monitor.
-Because we have a short history of collaborations, it was a good opportunity to reconsider our own color, theater, dance, and expression.
+Kubo: It was inspiring to be able to watch theatrical works by people of the same generation, even through a monitor.
+Because we have a short history of collaborations, it was a good opportunity to reconsider our own style, theater, dance, and expression.

-Takahashi: The Kanagawa Short Play Awards results were not just announced, but were open to the public, so it was interesting to see how our work would be evaluated as a theatrical piece.
-We ended up winning the Grand Prix, and at first it didn't really feel real, but as MWnos we were able to find new ways of expression and creativity, so I'm glad we took on the challenge.
+Takahashi: The Kanagawa Short Play Awards results were announced through a public judging process, rather than just the results being announced, so it was interesting to see how our work would be evaluated as a theatrical piece.
+We ended up winning the Grand Prix, and at first it didn't really hit home, but as MWnos we were able to find new ways of expression and creation, so I'm glad we took on the challenge.

 "Jinguramu Hito" leaflet (Image provided by MWMW)